romanbranovets/AdvancedControlMethods/project_1_Lyapunov_based_control_TBD/README.md

    a.
 Read current state.

    b.
-Detect blocking obstacle.
+Check for obstacle influence (if any).

    c.
 Select target:
       - goal, or
-      - avoidance waypoint.
+      - intermediate waypoint

    d.
-Compute:
+Compute errors:
       - $\rho$ — distance to target
       - $\alpha$ — heading error